(Photo credit by Hannah Summers Twitter account)

 I tend to keep long-term relationships in the present tense, precisely because of the depth of “long-term”.
 The passing or loss of a loved one for many years is not automatically severed, and the grieving process can take years.
 Everyone is different.

 Which leads me to Peg’s husband, and Hannah’s dad.
 He’s the big man in the letter and photos – any guy eying Hannah has to go through him!
 Yikes!
+(For whomever!)

 So, little Miss Hannah, back to you — it’s reported in one of the bazillion media reports I saw – the Miami Herald stated this,